Internal Communication ~ 17 min

 Many tasks can be automated and planned, sending newsletters and notifications, for example, or delegated to other people, for instance the head of a department or a key stakeholder.
 Content can be received also via personal mobile devices, which is often the best option for frontline workers.

-Sociabble is the internal communication tool that will ensure that everybody is on board with your larger internal communication strategy.
+Sociabble is the internal communication tool that will ensure that everybody is on board with your larger internal communications strategy.

 It allows you to create meaningful two-way information flows, thanks to its numerous upward communication features: customizable and built-in surveys, enjoyable and targeted quizzes, employee recognition tools, reactions and comments to content, and secure peer-to-peer live chats.